8 sustainable retail ideas to implement in your stores

 This kind of movement is not just happening in fashion.
 In the consumer goods space, new independent companies are making waves by appealing to consumers with their strong ethics, total transparency and sustainable business models.
 UK smoothie brand Innocent Drinks is a great example.
 It has built its reputation on making simple, natural, healthy drinks, and is also a certified B Corporation (a voluntary audit carried out by global non-profit organization B Lab, which assesses companies’ impact on the environment, among other things).

-Consumers are looking out for these sustainable brands, because they’d rather spend their money with them than with someone who seems to care only for profit.
+Consumers are looking out for these brands because they place sustainability at the forefront of their mission.
 It pays, then, to keep your finger on the pulse of consumers, and stock the brands they are talking about.

-Banning single-use plastic carrier bags in supermarkets the world over has been a step in the right direction towards cutting down on the consumption of plastic packing, which is widely recognized as a key environmental pollutant.
+Banning single-use plastic carrier bags in supermarkets all around the world has been a step in the right direction towards cutting down on the consumption of plastic packing, which is widely recognized as a key environmental pollutant.
 But campaigners, and consumers, are urging retailers to do more.
-In a Nielsen Homescan survey, 88% of shoppers said they agreed that retailers should do more to reduce the amount of plastic packaging used in grocery products.
+Recent studies have found that at least two-thirds of consumers think it’s the retailer’s responsibility to reduce the amount of plastic packaging used.

 Everyone, from big brands to small independents, is reassessing how they use packaging and where they can reduce their impact.
 It’s time, then, to explore how you can cut down on plastic in your own business and find more eco-friendly alternatives.

 Coming with a long history and undeniable eco-friendly credentials, second hand is cool again.
 More consumers than ever are choosing to buy vintage and second-hand goods.
-A report by thredUP, the largest online thrift store, found that in the past three years, the overall market of used and re-sold products has grown 21 times faster than the retail apparel market.
+According to recent data from Euromonitor, 24% of global consumers choose to shop for secondhand products to help the environment.

 Vintage and second-hand items are popular with consumers for two key reasons: they help reduce the environmental impact of their purchases – the fashion industry is the world’s second largest contributor to pollution – and they’re affordable, allowing people to get hold of goods they perhaps wouldn’t have been able to afford new.